 The New View Capacity and Engagements Heatmap for the Team Leader

 You can check beforehand if the capacity is sufficient for a new engagement.
-To do this, select the view Capacity Planning (see Figure 9).
+To do this, select the view Capacity Planning (see figure below).

-The Capacity Planning view allows you to choose another view called Capacity and Engagements Heatmap (see Figure 10).
+The Capacity Planning view allows you to choose another view called Capacity and Engagements Heatmap (see figure below).

 To display the outstanding requests for analysis, activate the checkbox Include proposed bookings (in the view Capacity and Engagements Heatmap).

-The standard settings (see Figure 11) present underloads exceeding the value 10% in blue.
+The standard settings (see figure below) present underloads exceeding the value 10% in blue.
 Overloads of over 10% are marked in red.
 The corresponding time period is presented in green:

 Customize the % thresholds to your requirements directly in the menu.